mozilla/data-docs/concepts/profile/profilehistory.md

 ![](images/profile-history/basic-example.png)

 This is a nice clean example of profile history.
 It has a clear **starting ping** and it progresses linearly, with each subsession connecting to the next via `subsession_id`.
-However, due to the fact that profiles can be shared across machines, and restored manually, etc. ([see here](realworldusage.md)) strange behaviors can arise.
+However, due to the fact that profiles can be shared across machines, and restored manually, etc. (see [Real World Usage](realworldusage.md)) strange behaviors can arise.

 ## Profile History Start Conditions